Fajeczny/Maze/README.md

 # Maze
-A path finding application using wave propagation algorithm
+A path finding application using wavefront propagation algorithm